exploreorg/explore_camera_thumbnail/docs/index.md

 This demonstrates a thumbnail viewer for an Explore.org camera stream.

-It requires an access token, stream ID and a URL.
+To use it, you will need to supply an Explore Server URL, a Client ID, and a Client Secret

-<div data-react-component="CameraVideoThumbnail" data-react-props='{"url":"https://example.com","host":"example.com","name":"Camera","src":"https://placekitten.com/g/1600/900"}'></div>
+<div data-react-component="Demo" data-react-props='{}'></div>